slintab/flex-realtime-voice-assist/README.md

 # Twilio Flex: Real-time Voice Assist

 This repository contains the code of a [Twilio Flex](https://www.twilio.com/flex) plugin for displaying real-time suggestions for agents during voice calls.
-The plugin uses the OpenAI [Realtime API](https://openai.com/index/introducing-the-realtime-api/) to provide suggestions to customer questions for aggents in real-time.
+The plugin uses the OpenAI [Realtime API](https://openai.com/index/introducing-the-realtime-api/) to provide suggest responses to customer questions for agents in real-time.

 ## Table of contents